 Gerard McChrystal comes from Derry, N.Ireland.
-To date he has performed in over 30 countries including London's Wigmore Hall, San Francisco Opera House and Suttgart Stattshalle.
+To date he has performed in over 30 countries including Wigmore Hall London, San Francisco Opera House and Suttgart Stattshalle.
 He has performed with Philip Glass, Soweto String Quartet, guitarist Craig Ogden, The Syzmanowski String Quartet, The Smith Quartet, tenorist Tommy Smith, Irish choir Anuna, Ensemble Bash as well as many orchestras including The Philharmonia, San Francisco Ballet Orchestra, BBC Scottish Symphony Orchestra, BBC NOW, BBC Concert Orchestra, National Symphony of Ireland and Stuttgart Statsorchestre.
 Gerard is an ambassador for Derry-Londonderry UK City of Culture 2013.
-See Gerard's biography to read more!
-Gerard was a member of the jury of the Clarisax International Competition in France in December 2015.
-Other events in 2015 included a performance of the Dubois Saxophone Concerto in France and a masterclass at the home of saxophone reeds Vandoren, Paris.